solarce/grubernaut.blog/_posts/2014-04-25-wiring-project-slash-friday-update.md

 * CCNA Studying
 * GOLang + Emacs discovery

-Most of my saturday night will be taken up at [CAP Adult Prom](http://capadultprom.com), so I hope I can get some fun time to work on some stuff.
+Most of my Saturday night will be taken up at [CAP Adult Prom](http://capadultprom.com), so I hope I can get some fun time to work on some stuff.